attilanagy234/neural-punctuator/README.md

 ```
 .
 |-- docs
-|   └── literature  # Short summaries on the papers that we have read
+|   └── literature  # Short summaries on the papers/sources that we have read
 |   └── paper       # The submitted paper for the homework
 |-- notebooks       # Notebooks for EDA, preprocessing, model explorations and experiments
 |-- src